Painted Dark Green Kitchen Cabinets

 When painting cabinets a dark color, they may need to be given up to 4 coats for complete coverage.

 With the upper cabinets remaining white, and painting just the lower kitchen cabinets a dark green color, we still get a brightness at the top of the kitchen…not light sucking.
+Plus our solar tube sky lights filter in daylight most of the day.
 It really makes an inexpensive, but updated statement.
+The gold hardware also warms up the space immensely.
+That being said, stainless steel appliances are always timeless and wood accents look really good with green.

 I’m actually still debating on the tall pantry whether or not I leave it white, or paint it to match the rest.
 What do you think?
 The buffet also received a faux marble countertop paint treatment.
 You can see how to paint your own faux marble countertop here.

 Paint is just one of the many ways to update a kitchen on a budget.
 This homeowner painted over her granite countertops to look like marble.
-It made such a huge difference in making her ktichen feel fresh and new for a few hundred dollars and some time.
+It made such a huge difference in making her kitchen feel fresh and new for a few hundred dollars and some time.
 So if you bought a home with ugly stone counters, there is hope for that weird colored granite yet!
+If You’re feeling really brave you can accent with green subway tile backsplash or green walls.

 If you liked this post, you’ll also like: